digital-archives/HISTGA1011/slides/week_06_slide_deck.md

 ## Case Study
 # PRiSMHA (Providing Rich Semantic Metadata for Historical Archives)

-The **PRiSHHA** Project is an ontology-driven platform that supports semantic metadata generation.
+The **PRiSHHA** Project (2017-2020) was a digital curation/humanities project that explored how an ontology-driven platform could facilitate deeper research and access of digitized materials.

 <!--presenter notes